-Epistemic agency online
+Epistemic agency for online and offline contexts

 ESDIT (ESDIT – the ethics of socially disruptive technologies)is a 10-year research project taking place at a consortium of 6 Dutch universities with the aim to study how key philosophical and moral concepts are changed and challenged by new technologies (disruptive tech).